farisjarrah/break-3ufy/README.md

 Teardown of some eufy security hardware.

 ## Plan
-* Document and reverse engineer the eufy security ecosystem to discover the capability of the hardware and see if it can be repurposed.
+* Document and reverse engineer the eufy security hardware ecosystem to discover the capability of the hardware and see if it can be repurposed.

 ## Strategy
 * Phase 1: Breakdown and document all of the hardware